illegal workers

 Employer’s statutory excuse

-Conducting correct right to work checks and abiding by Home Office guidelines provides an employer with a legal defence (statutory excuse) against liability for a civil penalty.
+Conducting correct Right to Work checks and abiding by Home Office guidelines provide an employer with a legal defence (statutory excuse) against liability for a civil penalty.

 The Home Office outlines when an employer does not have a statutory excuse: